fbpx

 The afternoon presents a myriad of choices to consider: set out on the trails at the Trapp Family Lodge, further explore the village of Stowe, indulge in a massage at our inn, or simply grab a book and find the perfect reading nook.

-Tonight, we dine at one of the excellent local restaurants within easy walking distance of our hotel.
+Tonight, we dine at one of the best restaurants in the area - Edson Hill.

 Accommodations